Being a Duke of Savoy and managing to retain and expand the duchy was not an easy task.

 In the design of the campanili, Juvarra was reminiscent of those of S. Agnese in Agone.
 The whole building has gained from a recent restoration which has emphasized the XVIIIth century use of two different colours to highlight architectural elements such as pillars and columns.

-Frontal view; the glacier of Monte Rosa seen through the woods surrounding the Basilica
+(left) Frontal view; (right) the glacier of Monte Rosa seen through the woods surrounding the Basilica

 Apart from short intervals in Lisbon, Paris, London and Madrid, Juvarra worked for the Savoy House until his death in 1736.
 He designed the expansion of Turin and provided the Savoy with residences appropriate to their new role.
-Of his many works the picture above shows the fašade of Palazzo Madama (named after a XVIIth century Queen Mother, Madama Reale Royal Madam).
-Juvarra was no doubt influenced by the architecture of Versailles, but also by Bernini's design of Palazzo Chigi Odescalchi in Rome.
+The fašade of Palazzo Madama (named after a XVIIth century Queen Mother, Madama Reale, Royal Madam) is one of his many works in Turin.

 Dome of S. Lorenzo by Guarino Guarini